 An audit of the State is completed annually.
 Historically, approximately 92% of schools, 84% of counties, 56% of cities, and 27% of towns meet these criteria.

 If the above criteria are not applicable to an entity, then the SBOA uses a risk based approached to determine the frequency of examinations.
 These risk based factors include (but are not limited to):

 Regardless of the results of the risk based assessment, examinations are completed at least once every four years.

 Pursuant to Indiana Code 5-11-1-27(e), we have developed the Uniform Internal Control Standards for Indiana Political Subdivisions manual, which contains the acceptable minimum level of internal control standards.

 Pursuant to Indiana Code 5-11-1-27(g), after June 30, 2016 all Indiana political subdivisions must have their own local policy regarding Internal Controls and ensure that personnel receive training on Internal Controls.

 The Uniform Internal Control Standards for Indiana Political Subdivisions can be found by clicking here.
 This page also includes approved training materials for political subdivisions.

 As of July 1, 2015, the Indiana Code references listed on our website are not the current links.
 If this notice appears on a page, all links to Indiana Codes on that page are to the 2014 archived version.
 Please click here to search the current 2015 version.
-We will get all these links updated as soon as possible.
+We will get all these links updated.
 Thank you in advance for your patience in this matter.

 In April of 2015, Senate Bill 406, also known as Aaron's Law, went into effect allowing lay persons (the general public) to administer naloxone to a friend or family person who is experiencing an opioid overdose.
 A person may obtain a prescription for naloxone from their family physician and get it filled a their local pharmacy.
 Please click below for more information: